10 Adorable Things to Do in Guernsey, Channel Islands UK

-Connected to the harbour by narrow steps that are almost hidden, St Peter Port’s quaint narrow streets decorated with colourful buntin will make you feel welcome straight away.
-There is an eclectic mix of craft and antique shops, local restaurants and cute cafes.
-Here you will also find the delightful Town Church of Guernsey, listed in the Guinness Book of Records as the closest church to a pub in Great Britain.
+On the edge of the Old Quarter you will also find the delightful Town Church of Guernsey, listed in the Guinness Book of Records as the closest church to a pub in Great Britain.
 There are 18 inches between them!

 This ancient royal fortress has guarded Guernsey for almost 800 years.
 Located at the mouth of the harbour, Castle Cornet appears smaller than in actually is, with five museums within its premises – The Story of Castle Cornet Museum, The Maritime Museum, The 201 Squadron (RAF) Museum, Royal Guernsey Light Infantry Museum and Royal Guernsey Militia Museum.